It has actually been four years now!

 Within two days my new purchase arrived in good order.
 I was a bit wary of the machine at first as I did not what I was up against.
 I had watched many Youtube vids and read numerous blogs that seem to be only interested in selling me the machine.
-You can Buy the Domino DF 700 on Amazon here
+I have put a list together of Festool Domino Machines: Festool Domino Product Page

 Are there alternatives to the Festool Domino Joining Machine?

 Personally, I would say NO. That is not me biased but the fact that there is no system available that does the same job or to the same quality.
 Like I said I was unsure before but now since I own one I don’t see and alternative as yet.
 Maybe it is clever patenting but this machine is clearly innovative in design.
 Our list of Festool Domino DF 700 is the DF500 Machines and Accessories

 What Alternatives are there to the Festool Domino Jointing System?